 Our pools offer a safe, social and relaxing space where you can yarn and have fun in the water, while being healthy and active!

-Swimming programs are being offered at two aquatic centres in Logan – Logan North (Underwood) and Beenleigh.
+Swimming programs are being offered at three aquatic centres in Logan – Logan North (Underwood), Beenleigh and Eagleby.

 Who can participate in the program?